The pilot valves main function is to operate larger valves from a remote location requiring less force.

 - Small dimensions enable simple, compact installation.

 - Robust, simple design gives great reliability and easy servicing.

 - Low, well-adapted lever forces and short lever strokes give good operating comfort.

 - Lever forces can be specified per control-pressure port to give function specific actuation resistance.

-- Low hysteresis gives consistent machine-function response to valve actuation.
+- Low hysteresis gives a consistent machine-function response to valve actuation.

 - Good metering properties enable gentle, proportional control.

-- Very wide range of control-pressure characteristics enables control of machine functions to be application-optimized.
+- A very wide range of control-pressure characteristics enables control of machine functions to be application-optimized.

-- Wide range of control devices and accessories gives great flexibility in system design.
+- A wide range of control devices and accessories gives great flexibility in system design.

-- Valve can be installed in arm rests of operator’s seat and fitted with site-suited lever to give very ergonomic control station.
+- The valve can be installed in armrests of operator’s seat and fitted with a site-suited lever to give very ergonomic control station.